Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Method

-Based on an a priori power analysis, we needed to collect 624 responses (participants $\times$ topics $\times$ subreddit), or in other words, approximately 124 participants to achieve $90\%$ power if $\alpha=0.05$ and a change in $R^2 > 0.02$ were assumed to be the minimum effect size of interest.
-We collected 906 responses from 125 participants.
-Since we focus on political topics, we recruited a balanced sample of participants by political leaning.
+To arrive at this sample, we initially collected 906 responses from 125 participants and after filtering arrive at our final sample of 439 responses (see Fig.~\ref{fig:flow}).
+First, since we focus on political topics, we recruited a balanced sample of participants by political leaning.
 We asked for participant's political leaning in our screening quiz and stratified recruitment, resulting in 40 Democrats, 38 Republicans, 40 Independents, and 7 participants with other political ideologies.
-For quality assurance, we removed 46 responses from 10 participants who failed our attention checks.
-We also removed individual responses if: (1)~the participant felt the viewpoint should \emph{not} be shared on the subreddit (N=74); (2)~the participant selected ``don't know'' when asked to pick a viewpoint for a topic (N=122); (3)~the participant later disagreed with the viewpoint they selected as representing their stance (N=31); (4)~the participant selected a subreddit that we later did not have adequate data to analyze (N=6).
-After filtering, we used the remaining \textbf{627 responses} (i.e., likelihood of sharing a viewpoint for a specific subreddit) covering 33 subreddits for our analysis, meeting our original power analysis requirements.
+Then, for quality assurance, we removed 46 responses from 10 participants who failed our attention checks.
+We also removed individual responses if: (1)~the participant felt the viewpoint should \emph{not} be shared on the subreddit (N=74); (2)~the participant selected ``don't know'' when asked to pick a viewpoint for a topic (N=122); or (3)~the participant later disagreed with the viewpoint they selected as representing their stance (N=31).
+Finally, due to the observed sparsity in our crossed random effects structure, we restricted the dataset to subreddits with $\geq 10$ responses and participants with $\geq 5$ responses based on selections from prior work to ensure the mixed-effects models we use in our analysis have stable estimates~\cite{maas2005sufficient}.
+Over half of the subreddits from the initial responses had only one participant responding, which can lead to convergence issues and unreliable variance estimates in mixed-effects models~\cite{bell2008cluster}.
+To verify that this filtering did not introduce systematic bias, we conducted statistical tests comparing the filtered and unfiltered datasets, finding no significant differences in the distributions (see Appendix~\ref{sec:app_comparing} for full results).
+This process results in our final dataset of 439 responses from 58 participants, who consist of 21 Democrats, 21 Republicans, 14 Independents, and 2 with other political ideologies.